 The Board believes in the benefits of cognitive diversity, from a wide range of complementary skills.
-The Committee recruitment and selection of talented individuals with a broad range of appropriate skills, irrespective of gender or gender basis.
+The Committee recruitment and selection of talented individuals with a broad range of appropriate skills, irrespective of gender or important input measure to progress going forward as part otherwise.
+In line with Provision 23 of the Code, the table gender basis.